 Further, the code also provides for a "no blame" fund to reimburse PSPs where they have met the required level of care (and the victim has been refunded), and an allocation mechanism for situations where PSPs have not.

-If a PSP is signed up to the code, the questions it needs to address are:
+If a PSP is signed up to the code or, like new participants such as the Co-Operative Bank, thinking of joining, the questions it needs to address are:

 - What additional standard of care does the code impose?